naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

       - **Backup Policies**: Backup policies allow you to centrally manage backups for resources within your AWS Organizations.
       - **Tag Policies**: Tag policies allow you to centrally enforce tagging standards on resources within your AWS Organizations.
       - **Chatbot Policies**: Chatbot policies allow you to centrally restrict access to resources within your AWS Organizations, from Teams, Slack, etc.
-      - **AI Services Opt-Out Policies**: AI policies allow you to centrally control access to your data and prevent them from being used in development of AWS’ AI services.
+      - **AI Services Opt-Out Policies**: AI policies allow you to centrally control access to your data and prevent them from being used in the development of AWS’ AI services.

 In the remainder of this blog (Part 1), I will take a deep-dive into the two types of Authorization Policies: SCPs and RCPs.
 I will follow this with a subsequent blog (Part 2) that delves into the various types of Management Policies.